17 tips for sustainable travel

 © David W. Siu

-- Make use of local amenities.
-Avoid all-inclusive holidays or international hotel chains, preferably sleep in smaller family hotels.
+- Make use of local amenities and preferably sleep for instance in smaller family hotels.
 You can also look for 'Community based tourism', which closely involves the local population.
 This is a great way to make direct contact with the locals.
 Check whether they get their fair share of the income.
 Or you could perhaps try agro-tourism?
 You can experience day-to-day life on a farm on every continent.
 An accommodation with the Green Key label - which stands for environmentally friendly management - is also possible.

 - Let local people work for you.
 Don't skimp on minor expenditure.
 Take a tuktuk or rickshaw, have your cases or backpack carried, and pay for it.
 Or enlist a local guide.

 - Don't forget to tip.
 For many families, a job in the tourist sector is all they have, the wages are low and the work is seasonal.
-An extra tip to a maid or bellboy is a nice gesture.
+An extra tip to the room or lift staff is a nice gesture.
 Find out what a reasonable tip is.

 - Only give to beggars if the locals do likewise.
 In Islam, giving alms is one of the five pillars, and it is also customary in India to help beggars.
 Adapt to their culture.
 It is preferable to give little and often rather than give an extravagant amount in one go.

 - Purchase souvenirs.
 And if possible, buy them from the makers themselves.
 Make sure that. e.g., necklaces are not made of illegal coral or ivory.
-And that it doesn't have a 'Made in China' sticker on it.
+Check the 'made in...' label to make sure the souvenir does not come from abroad.
 Haggle by all means, this is part of the culture in many countries.
 But don't push it down to the limit.
 The seller has a minimum price in his head in any case.